pschocke/here-provider/Readme.md

 [![Quality Score](https://img.shields.io/scrutinizer/g/geocoder-php/here-provider.svg?style=flat-square)](https://scrutinizer-ci.com/g/geocoder-php/here-provider)
 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](LICENSE)

+#### This Repository aims to use the new geocoder API HERE provides.
+It is a fork of the [original package](https://github.com/geocoder-php/here-provider).
+DONT USE THIS PACKAGE.

 This is the Here provider from the PHP Geocoder.
 This is a **READ ONLY** repository.
 See the [main repo](https://github.com/geocoder-php/Geocoder) for information and documentation.